The Origin of Mass

 8. Conclusion

 The relativistic behaviour of the inertial mass as well as energy mass equivalence, Einstein’s most famous formula, are immediate consequences of this model.
 Furthermore, the constancy of spin and the correct value of the magnetic moment of a charged elementary particle are consequences of the Basic Model of Matter.
 Physics text books claim that these results can only be obtained using quantum mechanics.
-However the above argument shows that they can in fact be understood classically on the basis of the Basic Particle Model
+However the above derivation shows that they can in fact be understood classically on the basis of the Basic Particle Model.

 And there is no need to assume further mechanisms to account for mass, such as the Higgs fields.